Jordan Thompson (volleyball): Cincinnati

 Thompson played college volleyball for Cincinnati, where she was the a three time unanimous American Athletic Conference Player of the Year and a two-time AVCA All-American, garnering first-team honors as well as North Region Player of the Year in her redshirt senior season in 2019.
 In a win over Connecticut on Nov.
 3, 2019, she had 50 kills in the match which is the most kills ever in an NCAA Division I match since the rally-scoring era began.

-Thompson's volleyball career almost ended before she could finish out her college career when she suffered a UCL injury in her elbow during practice.
+Thompson's suffered a UCL injury in her elbow during practice at Cincinnati before her junior season.
 She successfully underwent Tommy John surgery and recovered from her injury, returning to play after taking a redshirt season in 2017.

 In her final season, she led Cincinnati to the 2019 NCAA Division I women's volleyball tournament Sweet Sixteen round, where they lost in a close five set match to Penn State.
 It was the first time any school from the American Athletic Conference made it into the Sweet Sixteen round of the NCAA tournament.
 She finished her collegiate career ranked seventh all-time in career kills in NCAA history and led the nation in kills, points, kills per set and points per set.
 She is the all-time leader in career kills at Cincinnati.

 Professional clubs

 Thompson signed her first professional volleyball contract in 2019 began when she played for Turkish club Fenerbahçe.
 She then signed with Eczacıbaşı VitrA, another club from Turkey, for the 2020–2021 season.
 She was named best outside hitter in the 2020 Turkish Super Cup, helping Eczacıbaşı VitrA to the Turkish League Title.
 Although she was to play another season with Eczacıbaşı VitrA in 2021–2022, she parted ways with the team by mutual agreement in the early stages of the season.
 Thompson returned to the United States to continue treatment for the ankle injury she sustained during the 2020 Olympics.

 In June 2022, Italian Serie A1 team Vero Volley Milano announced that Thompson would join the team for the 2022–2023 season.

-During the 2023 northern hemisphere summer, Jordan was signed to VakıfBankSporKulübü / VakıfBank Istanbul.
+During the 2023 northern hemisphere summer, Thompson was signed to VakıfBankSporKulübü / VakıfBank Istanbul.

 Thompson became a founding athlete for League One Volleyball's Houston team and played in the league's inaugural season in 2025.
 As LOVB Houston's leading points scorer, she was named Opposite Hitter of the Year and named to the All-League Second Team.